wmde/AskSerialization/README.md

 The Ask language objects can all be serialized to a generic format from which the objects can later be reconstructed.
 This is done via a set of Serializers/Serializer implementing objects.
 These objects turn for instance a Query object into a data structure containing only primitive types and arrays.
-This data structure can thus be readily fed to json_enoce, serialize, or the like.
+This data structure can thus be readily fed to json_encode, serialize, or the like.
 The process of reconstructing the objects from such a serialization is provided by objects implementing the Deserializers/Deserializer interface.